Allport, D.A. (1980) ‘Attention and Performance‘, in G.

-(A controversial experiment, purporting to show that people who are paying attention to one stream of speech while ignoring another know nothing about the content of the unattended stream, but that, if they have previously received electric shocks when hearing the name of a city, they do show a slight fear response when a city is named in this unattended stream.)
+(Experimental subjects who are paying attention to one stream of speech while ignoring another know nothing about the content of the unattended stream, but if they have received electric shocks when hearing the name of a city, they do show a slight fear response if a city is named in the unattended stream of speech.)

 Dawson, M.E. and Schell, A.M.
 (1982) ‘Electrodermal Responses to Attended and Nonattended Significant Stimuli during Dichotic Listening‘, Journal of Experimental Psychology: Human Perception and Performance, 8 (2): 315–324.